ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 bits described in the next sections in determine finer structure.
 While discussing UUID formats and layout, bit definitions start at 0 and end at 127 while octet definitions start at 0 and end at 15.

 UUIDs MAY be represented as binary data or integers.
-When in use with URNs or applications, any given UUID SHOULD be represented by the "hex-and-dash" string format consisting of multiple groups of upper or lowercase alphanumeric hex characters separated by single dashes/hyphens.
+When in use with URNs or as text in applications, any given UUID SHOULD be represented by the "hex-and-dash" string format consisting of multiple groups of upper or lowercase alphanumeric hex characters separated by single dashes/hyphens.
 When used with databases please refer to {{database_considerations}}.